clocktower-protocol/clocktower-docs/docs/concepts/01-theprotocol/02-protocol_concepts/01_three_users.md

 - Receiver: This user wishes to receive tokens at some point in the future.
 For subscriptions we call this a Provider, who provides some sort of service in exchange for receiving tokens on a regular basis.

 - Caller: This user calls the contract at a regular interval and is rewarded for their effort and gas costs by receiving compensation.

-## What is a User?

-While we have called these entities users up to now its important to understand that they could be humans or bots.
-Due to the nature of Ethereum accounts theres also nothing stopping a user from being all three roles at the same time or combinations of two out three which can sometimes lead to unexpected outcomes.
-Its important that incentives are calibrated so that each user doesn't try to game the system.

 ## The importance of incentives